dquinta1/SocialMediaApp/frontend/README.md

   - should fetch all articles for current logged in user (posts state is set)
   - should fetch subset of articles for current logged in user given search keyword (posts state is filtered)
-  - should add articles when adding a follower (posts state is larger )
-  - should remove articles when removing a follower (posts state is smaller)

-- Validate Profile actions
-  - should fetch the logged in user's profile username